 If you wanted to increase the odds, you could add Tsitsipas and Zverev to the bet as they are also favourites to win their matches in the competition.
 If you added these 4 bets together the return on a ₹5000 bet has now jumped to ₹25895.

-There are lots of strategies used for tennis betting, but in our team’s experience one is better than others.
-It’s possible for bettors of any level to try, and it is much less complicated than some other techniques.
+There are lots of pro tips for online sports betting.
+It’s possible for bettors of any level to try tennis betting strategies, and it is much less complicated than some other techniques.
 The strategy is to bet on ‘over’ in the over/under total games in the match and here’s how it works:

 In tennis a player must win 6 games to win a set and also win by 2 clear games, so you can’t win a set 6-5.
 If the score reaches 6-6, the set goes to a tiebreaker.
 This is common with players who are strong on their own serve, because it’s difficult for their opponent to break serve (win a game when their opponent is serving) and get the 2-game advantage needed to win the set.
 If both players win every game they serve, each set will reach 6-6.